ReyanshKharga/kloudkoncepts.github.io/docs/kubernetes-on-eks/service-mesh/update-book-management-microservices-with-istio-gateway.md

 ---
-description: Explore seamless microservices deployment with Istio service mesh incorporation.
-Discover how to optimize communication and scalability in your infrastructure effortlessly.
+description: Update the book management microservices application to use istio gateway instead of kubernetes ingress.
 ---

-# Deploy Microservices With Istio Service Mesh
+# Update Book Management Microservices With Istio Gateway

-Now that we understand how services can become part of the Istio service mesh, let's create a book management microservice application using Istio service mesh.
+Let's update book management microservices that we created earlier.
+We will remove all kubernetes ingress objects and use istio gateways and virtual services instead.

 ## Prerequisite